motarski/kubernetes-on-prem/README.md

 # LoadBalancer for K8s Bare Metal
 172.42.42.10 barjaktarov.local
 ```
-## Provision kubernetes ingress and persistent volumes
+## Setup ingress controller and kubernetes cluster
 Make sure that you are still in the infrastructure directory

 ```
-$ ./infra_setup.sh
+$ ./ingress_setup.sh
 ```

-The infrastructure, Load Balancing, Networking and volumes of the cluster is now setup.
-Custom configurations used for components that required it like HAProxy can be found in infrastructure/configs directory
+The core infrastructure components Load Balancing, Networking is now setup.
+Custom configurations used for components that required it like HAProxy can be found in infrastructure/configs directory.
+Next is to deploy application and its components.
+More info at the project_code directory documentation

 ## Cluster Logical structure and labels